lich-uct/molpher-lib/doc/source/usage/tutorial.rst

     }
     [('COC(=O)C(COC(=O)C1=CC=CC=C1)C1CCC(C)N1C', 0.7627118644067796), ('CCOC(=O)C1C2CCC(CC1OC(=O)C1=CC=CC=C1)N2C', 0.7704918032786885), ('COC(=O)C1C2CCC(CC1COC(=O)C1=CC=CC=C1)N2C', 0.7741935483870968)]

-We can see that all the parameters are the same as in the `XML template` and that the resulting tree can be built using the same list of operations as in :numref:`operations-example`.
-We even get the same set of newly generated leaves.
+In the above example we loaded an :term:`XML template`, created a tree from it, extended the tree and serialized it as a snapshot.
+We can see that all the parameters are the same as in the :term:`XML template` and that the resulting tree can be built using the same list of operations as in :numref:`operations-example`.

-In :numref:`saving-snapshot` we also want to serialize our tree instance to disk so we save it as a snapshot using the :py:meth:`ExplorationTree.save()` method.
+In :numref:`saving-snapshot` we also serialized our tree instance to disk with the :py:meth:`~molpher.swig_wrappers.core.ExplorationTree.save` method.

-The saved tree can be later reconstructed with the :meth:`~molpher.core.ExplorationTree.ExplorationTree.createFromSnapshot()` factory method:
+The saved tree can be later reconstructed with the :meth:`~molpher.core.ExplorationTree.ExplorationTree.create` factory method:

-..  warning:: Note that there is currently a bug inside Molpher that prevents
-        loading of descendents of molecules in the tree.
-Therefore, the code from :numref:`loading-snapshot` does not work correctly at the moment.

 ..  code-block:: python
     :caption: Loading a snapshot of a previously generated tree.
     :name: loading-snapshot
     :linenos:

-    new_tree = ETree.createFromSnapshot('snapshot.xml') # create a new tree from the saved snapshot
+    new_tree = ETree.create('snapshot.xml') # create a new tree from the saved snapshot
     print(new_tree.params)
     print(
         sorted( # grab the leaves in the created tree (these should be the same as those in the original tree)